Contentious U.S. budget talks point to small deficit-cut deal

 “You set aside differences and you find where you can work together.
 That’s what we ought to be doing,” House Majority Leader Eric Cantor said on Wednesday after his fellow Republicans met privately with Obama.

-A senior House Republican aide said one such idea was cutting federal workers’ pensions, putting them more in line with private-sector retirement funds.
-Democrats in the past have acknowledged that is an area that could be ripe for reform.
+A senior House Republican aide said one such idea is cutting federal workers pensions, putting them more in line with private sector retirement funds.
+Democrats in the past have acknowledged this is an area that could be ripe for reform.

 “I’d have to say if we can demonstrate that it doesn’t hurt the poor and the very elderly, let’s take a look at it,” Pelosi told reporters.